northcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 North Carolina Arrest Records

-Persons who violate state laws or disturb public safety can be brought into custody by enforcement officers in North Carolina.
-An arrest can be executed with or without a warrant, provided there is probable cause that the individual committed a crime or was caught committing one.
+In North Carolina, enforcement officers may take persons who violate state laws or disturb public safety into custody.
+Law enforcement officers may execute arrests with or without warrants if there is probable cause that individuals committed crimes or were caught committing arrestable offenses.
 Upon arrest, the offender is booked and held in custody pending release on bail or arraignment.

 Are Arrest Records Public in North Carolina?